 Polling stations are open from 7am until 10pm on polling day.
-You do not need to bring any identification with you.
 Staff inside the polling station will ask for your name and address, check the register and then mark your name off the list before issuing your ballot paper(s).

 Your allocated polling station

 Poll cards sent to polling station voters before an upcoming election will show the address of the elector’s allocated polling station, along with a map of the area.

 If you have queries when you visit your polling station

 You can ask polling station staff for help, or you can bring someone with you.
 Anyone aged 18 or over can come with you to help you cast your vote.
 They don’t need to be eligible to vote in that election.

 More information about voting in person can be found on the Electoral Commission website.